pastranacl/IAcobus/README.md

     ryc.export("trained_network.pkl")
 ```

-An already created and saved network with the `export` function can be loaded in a completely independent and new instance as:
+The saved network can be loaded with the `export` function in a completely new and independent instance as:
 ```
     from iacobus import IAcobus

     rycTrained = IAcobus.load("trained_network.pkl")
 ```

 This allow us to continue training the network or to call it for feedforward to obtain predictions.
-However, the topology of the network is created at inialisation and can not be modified.
+However, the topology of the network is created at inialisation and can not be directly modified.

 ## Examples
 A full tutorial showing the operation of the library to tackle different problems with a mathematical inspiration are included in the  Jupiter notebook `tutorial.ipynb`.